 The outsole unit of this La Sportiva running shoe is made of the FriXion AT 2.0 rubber compound, a technology that was seen by its wearers to be highly grippy and long-lasting.
 Abrasion-resistance is also a trait that is part of the overall design.

 Gripping lugs pockmark the external pad.
 These obvious protrusions improve the traction capacity of this product, giving the runner the means to have control over the surfaces.
 The opposite-facing v-groove design offers support during upward and downward traversals.

 The ball and heel of the outsole have points that can be used to integrate separately purchased AT-Spike metal traction nodes.

 An Ortholite® Mountain Footbed is placed on top of the main cushioning unit.
 This element offers an extra oomph to the underfoot experience.
-It even has antimicrobial and anti-moisture capacities to maintain a clean and healthy environment for the foot.
+It even has antimicrobial and anti-moisture capacities that maintain a clean and healthy environment for the foot.

 Air-Mesh is the material that is used for the upper unit of the La Sportiva Lycan 2.0.
-This technology has a net-like construction to help with form-fitting comfort and breathability.
+This technology has a net-like construction that help with form-fitting comfort and breathability.
 Fabrics that offer ventilation are essential elements of many running shoe series.
 Families like the Saucony Peregrine feature such accoutrements.

 The sides of the upper are filled with microfiber reinforcements that are abrasion-resistant.
-These stitch-on elements heighten the shoe’s durability while also helping to keep the foot in place.
+These stitch-on elements heighten the shoe’s durability while also helping keep the foot in place.

 A thermoplastic polyurethane toe cap protects the front of the shoe from trail debris and other sharp surfaces with which the foot may come in contact.